 “Try to learn to breathe deeply, really to taste food when you eat, and when you sleep, really to sleep.
 Try as much as possible to be wholly alive with all your might, and when you laugh, laugh like hell.
 And when you get angry, get good and angry.
 Try to be alive.
 You will be dead soon enough.” – Ernest Hemingway

-Kilwins chocolate-covered cherries.
-Cookies and milk in the frig.
+Kilwins chocolate covered cherries.
+Cookies and milk in the fridge.
 A handwritten note.
 A mini-bottle of Crown Royal delivered to my door with turn-down service.
 A surprise find of Petoskey stones.
 And that was just in the first hour.

 Needless to say, my two-day stay at Inn at Bay Harbor delighted my senses and served up food for the soul.